ABCRepository/Repository/README.md

 ## REMEDY Environment Configuration ##
 **1. Construct initial ETM model**

-To construct an ETM (i.e., SysML model) with a block definition diagram and a state machine diagram, and then apply REDY profiles to the ETM based on [Papyrus](https://projects.eclipse.org/projects/modeling.mdt.papyrus)
+To construct an ETM (i.e., SysML model) with a block definition diagram and a state machine diagram, and then apply MEDY profiles to the ETM based on [Papyrus](https://projects.eclipse.org/projects/modeling.mdt.papyrus)

 **2. Configure CARLA setting**